- Based on the 2018 book Fire & Blood by George R.R. Martin, House of the Dragon is a new series set centuries before the events of Game of Thrones.

-House of the Dragon takes place during the “Dance of the Dragons,” a long period of civil war between members of the Targaryen family that occurred 200 years before the events of Martin and HBO’s Game of Thrones.
+House of the Dragon is set during the “Dance of the Dragons,” a period of civil war between members of the Targaryen family that occurred two centuries before the events of Martin and HBO’s Game of Thrones.
+As they’re the rulers of Westeros when House starts, their dissolution had wide repercussions in ways that this new series will offer deeper insight on.
 (Read more: The Civil War That Tore Westeros in Half, Long Before King Joffrey.)

 The show began production in April 2021.
 Filming is currently underway with the bulk of the production based in England, and location shoots in spots including Iceland, Morocco and Croatia.
 HBO released a set of images from the production in May 2021.
 (See more: House of the Dragon’s First Images Feature Game of Thrones’ Wigs, Shores, and Intrigue.)

 HBO has confirmed that the series will begin streaming on HBO Max August 21, 2022.
 (See more: Game of Thrones Prequel House of the Dragon Soars Onto HBO Max This August)